badsyntax/jquery-youtube-player/README.md

-This jQuery plugin builds a youtube video player with a custom toolbar and playlist area.
+This jQuery plugin builds a youtube video player.

 **Player consists of:**

- * The chromeless Youtube player (Flash 8)
+ * The chromeless or embedded Youtube player (Flash 8)
- * Customizable toolbar
+ * Optional customizable toolbar
- * Playlist area with custom scrollbar
+ * Playlist area

-**Player features:**

- * Hash actions
- * Customizable toolbar
- * API and callback events

 **Dependencies:**